 The limited liability company

-The limited liability company (N.V.), codified in the Surinamese Commercial Code, is a legal entity with a nominal capital divided into shares, in which each of the shareholders take a participating interest in the shares and which entity has the purpose to engage in economic activities.
+The limited liability company (N.V.), codified in the Surinamese Commercial Code (Wetboek van Koophandel), is a legal entity with a nominal capital divided into shares, in which each of the shareholders take a participating interest in the legal entity and which entity has the purpose to engage in economic activities.

 In principle, creditors can only make claims on the assets of the company and not on the assets of the shareholders or director(s).
 The liability of shareholders is limited to the amount invested.
 During the phase of incorporation, individuals performing legal acts on behalf of the limited liability company in incorporation are personally and jointly liable.